 EYFP is an all volunteer service organization.
-Our volunteers logged over 16,000 hours in 2019 and we are well on our way to surpass that amazing number this year.
+In 2020, nearly 500 volunteers logged over 14,000 hours and we are well on our way to surpass that amazing number this year.

 Volunteer opportunities include serving our clients, food recovery and restocking, unloading food deliveries, and driving to pick up large food donations from our grocery partners.

 Learn more below and fill out the Request Form to volunteer.

 EYFP is not currently accepting volunteer requests from anyone under the age of 25.
 We also are not able to accept court-mandated community service requests at this time.
 We appreciate your understanding as we work to protect the health of our established volunteers and the safety of the pantry for our clients who rely on our services.

 EYFP also has implemented modified service procedures in order to maintain a safe and healthy environment.
 Volunteers’ temperatures are taken as they arrive, and they are asked to use hand sanitizer and immediately put on gloves.